CN63655/nayur/README.md

 # index
 overview
-About the UI and .NET ecosystem study route
+About the Front-end development and .NET ecosystem study route

 # nayur
 The instance